AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

    >
    >If you select a rendition from the **[!UICONTROL Renditions]** panel, the toolbar changes context and displays only those actions that are relevant to the rendition.
 Options, such as the **[!UICONTROL Upload Rendition]** icon is not displayed.
 To view these options in the toolbar, navigate to the details page for the asset.

    You can configure the dimensions for the rendition you want displayed in the details page of an image or video asset.
-Based on the dimensions you specify, AEM Assets displays the rendition with the exact or closest dimensions.
+Based on the dimensions you specify, [!DNL Experience Manager] Assets displays the rendition with the exact or closest dimensions.

    To configure rendition dimensions of an image at the asset detail level, overlay the **[!UICONTROL renditionpicker]** node `libs/dam/gui/content/assets/assetpage/jcr:content/body/content/content/items/assetdetail/items/col1/items/assetview/renditionpicker` and configure the value of the width property.
 Configure the property **[!UICONTROL size (Long) in KB]** in place of width to customize rendition on asset detail page based on image size.
 For size-based customization, the property **[!UICONTROL preferOriginal]** assigns preference to the original if the size of the matched rendition is greater than the original.